 Your brain then sends your body the message that you need to get away from some of the sensory input you’re experiencing.
 Your brain feels trapped by all the input it’s getting, and your body starts to panic in a chain reaction.

 Anyone can experience sensory overload.
 Sensory overload is also a common symptom of certain health conditions.

-Scientific research and firsthand accounts tell us that people with autism experience sensory information differently.
+Scientific research and firsthand accounts tell us that autistic people experience sensory information differently.
 Autism is associated with hypersensitivity to sensory input, making sensory overload more likely.

 With attention deficit hyperactivity disorder (ADHD), sensory information competes for your brain’s attention.
 This can contribute to symptoms of sensory overload.

 Mental health conditions such as generalized anxiety disorder and PTSD can also trigger sensory overload.
 Anticipation, fatigue, and stress can all contribute to a sensory overload experience, making senses feel heightened during panic attacks and PTSD episodes.

 Fibromyalgia is related to abnormal sensory processing.
 Researchers are still working to understand how this relates to fibromyalgia pain.
 Frequent sensory overload can be a symptom of fibromyalgia.

 Since MS is a condition that has to do with nerve impulses, it makes sense that too much stimulation from your senses can trigger sensory overload, especially when you’re having a flare-up of MS symptoms.
 Learn more about coping with sensory overload when you have MS.